Frogs of Borneo

 White-eared Tree Frog

 Feihyla kajau is a beautiful, small frog, reaching 20 mm in males and > 20 mm in females.
 It has a soft, high pitched call.
-It is easily overlooked in the field and was scientifically described only in 1984 by Julian Dring.
-However, this species is quite common in lowland habitats.
+It is easily overlooked in the field and was scientifically described only in 1984 by Julian Dring although certainly present in many places in Sabah and Sarawak.
+It appears quite common in lowland habitats.

 These frogs sit on vegetation, 1–2 m high.
 They prefer small streams with slow current for reproduction or even stagnant pools that become ephemeral streams during the wet season.
 Clutches with only a few eggs are attached to leaves overhanging water.
 No foam nest is produced.